IhorWenher/accounts-app/README.md

-Welcome to ACOUNTS-BAR!
+Welcome to the ACCOUNTS-BAR!
 Developed with React.js and Nest.js.